-Approved countries have been able to show that they have adequate animal health services and a satisfactory animal health status.
-This provides a high level of assurance in the treatment, management and health status of cats and dogs imported into Australia.
+Approved countries have adequate animal health services and a satisfactory animal health status.
+This provides a high level of assurance in the treatment, management and health status of cats and dogs imported to Australia.

 Why do animals from some countries need different preparations?

 Preparations depend on the recognised rabies status of the country of export.